Master by coursework

 The course addresses the professional learning needs of educators, educational administrators, managers, policy makers and others interested or involved in learning and education or educational work in the wider community, whether based locally or internationally.
 You will broaden your knowledge of key learning constructs, deepen your professional learning in specialist areas and advance your capacity as a professional inquirer.

-A research pathway is available and students interested in this pathway should consult the student adviser.
-The research pathway is not available at the point of entry.
+A pathway to graduate research is available and students interested in this pathway should consult the student adviser.
+The pathway is not available at the point of entry.

 Note: This course does not provide a recognised initial teaching qualification.
 If you are seeking an initial teaching qualification refer to the information on the Faculty of Education's Master of TeachingMaster of Teaching (http://www.study.monash/courses/find-a-course/2018/teaching-d6001?id=429176) course.